-The purpose of this project is to help mitigate flooding in the Arlandria neighborhood by providing enhanced conveyance along a major storm sewer to its downstream outfall.
-This project will not only address local area flooding, but also facilitate upstream improvements in the drainage area by ensuring adequate conveyance to support future upgrades.
+The purpose of this project is to help mitigate flooding across the City of Alexandria by identifying and increasing inlet capacity with the support of green infrastructure.
+This project will address local area flooding where inlet capacity is insufficient, as well as facilitate upstream improvements in the drainage area by ensuring adequate conveyance to support future upgrades and ensuring the full capacity of the storm sewer pipe is utilized.
 The City cost-share for the project will be funded through the FY 2022 - FY 2031 Stormwater Management CIP under the Storm Sewer Spot Improvement program.